 According to the rules set by the UAE VAT Law, a designated free zone is an area that meets the condition specified under the Executive Regulation of VAT Law, and so is treated as an outsider.
-According to the VAT implementation rule, the transfer of goods and services between these free zones will bear no tax.
+According to the VAT implementation rule, the transfer of goods between these free zones will bear no tax.
 Let’s have a look at the designated free zones in UAE, as specified by the Cabinet.

 List of Designated Free Zones in the UAE